mavryk-network/taquito/packages/taquito-sapling/README.md

 **Retrieve a balance in the Sapling shielded pool**

-The returned balance is in mutez.
+The returned balance is in mumav.

 ```ts
 import { TezosToolkit, RpcReadAdapter } from '@taquito/taquito';